sadewole/google-places-core/README.md

 # google-places-core

 A lightweight, framework-agnostic JavaScript/TypeScript library for interacting with the Google Places API (Autocomplete and Place Details).
-It provides core logic and state management, letting you build your UI in any framework.
+Supports both web browsers and React Native environments.

 ## Installation
 ```